-on Volume n Baht) Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Committee Other expenses for Maintenance Long Line Telephone and metering system adjustment costs • Maintenance Long Line Telephone and metering system adjustment costs 0.96 0.99 This transaction related to expenses for two telephone lines in association with EGAT, installed in the powerhouse control room at the Nam Ngum 2 Hydroelectric Power Project for use in communication with the Central Division of EGAT.
+on Volume n Baht) Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Opinions of the Audit Committee Other expenses for Maintenance Long Line Telephone and metering system adjustment costs Maintenance Long Line Telephone and metering system adjustment costs 0.96 0.99 This transaction related to expenses for two telephone lines in association with EGAT, installed in the powerhouse control room at the Nam Ngum 2 Dam for use in communication with the Central Division of EGAT.
 With respect to such expenses, EGAT has collected payment for telephone line maintenance from NN2 annually.
 In addition, it included the expenses for engagement of EGAT for metering system adjustment to ensure its precision and accuracy.
 EGAT would adjust the equipment and certify the adjustment on one occasion, and would annually collect payment from NN2 at the rate of USD 10,000 as specified in the Power Purchase Agreement.
 As from January 2013, an additional telephone line was connected, which would result in more convenient communication between NN2 and EGAT.
-The Audit Committee was of the opinion that the execution of such transaction was reasonable, as NN2 was required to closely communicate with EGAT in Project of operation to maintain the stability of the electricity at all times, and the execution of such Agreement also fell into the scope of the execution of the Agreement with a public agency, having clear pricing regulations and practices.
-Other maintenance fees Other maintenance fees Trade accounts payable - 0.60 0.15 This transaction related to fees for engaging EGAT for the annual repair of hot spots on the transmission line and inspection of the quality of transformer oil.
+The Audit Committee was of the opinion that the execution of such transaction was reasonable, as NN2 was required to closely communicate with EGAT in the operation of the powerhouse to maintain the stability of the electricity at all times, and the execution of such Agreement also fell into the scope of the execution of the Agreement with a public agency, having clear pricing regulations and practices.

+on Volume n Baht) Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Committee Other maintenance fees • Other maintenance fees - 0.60 This transaction related to fees for engaging EGAT for the annual repair of hot spots on the transmission line and inspection of the quality of transformer opinion that the execution of such • Trade accounts payable - 0.15 oil.
 EGAT had expertise and experience in power project technical issues.
-NN2 already made one-time payment to EGAT without any renewal of the Agreement.
-The Audit Committee was of the opinion that the execution of such transaction was reasonable, as NN2 was required to closely coordinate with EGAT, and EGAT had expertise and experience in power project technical issues and electricity distribution.
+NN2 already made one-time payment to EGAT without any renewal of the Agreement. with EGAT, and EGAT had expertise and experience in power project technical issues and electricity distribution.
 Therefore, it was suitable to engage EGAT to inspect the equipment.
 The fee rate was reasonable based on the actual scope of work performed.